madSimonJ/madsimonj.github.io/blog/20191231/hackingcshap_fluentinterfaces.md

 		<p>Hopefully you'll agree that none of this is especially hard to do, and the only slightly ugly looking code is locked away in a static class somewhere that no-one is likely to ever have to see.</p>

+		<p>In  <a href="https://www.thecodepainter.co.uk/blog/20200304/hackingcshap_consecutiveelements">Part Three</a> of this series, I'll return to ways to operate on Enumerables without Enumerating first with a look at comparing consecutive values from an array without using array indexes.</p>